oss-review-toolkit/ort/CONTRIBUTING.md

 - To resolve conflicts, rebase pull request branches onto their target branch instead of merging the target branch into the pull request branch.
 This again results in a cleaner history without "criss-cross" merges.

-As GitHub is not particularly good at reviewing pull requests commit by commit, it does not support adding review comments to commit messages at all, and it cannot show the diff between two iterations of force-pushed pull request branches, we encourage you to give [Reviewable](https://reviewable.io/) a try which addresses these GitHub limitations.
-Reviewable is integrated with pull requests to the OSS Review Toolkit and you can find a button to initiate reviews at the bottom of the first post in a pull request's conversation.

 Thank you for reading and happy contributing!